Traveling Europe by train with a Eurail pass is one of the most popular ways to get around during your backpacking trip.

 Validity of Passes

-Eurail does an excellent job of providing the customer with a wide selection of pass validity lengths so every traveler can find the pass which fits his/her itinerary.
+Eurail does an excellent job of providing the customer with a wide selection of pass validity lengths so every traveler can find the pass which fits their itinerary.

 Why travel with a Eurail Pass?